-Credit risk primarily arises from the Company's normal commercial operations that actually, or potentially, arises from the Company's exposure to: a) NGET in respect of invoices submitted by the Company for transmission services; b) the counterparties to the RPI swaps described in note 11; and c) short term deposits.
+Credit risk primarily arises from the Company's normal commercial operations that actually, or potentially, arises from the Company's exposure to: a) NGET in respect of invoices submitted by the Company for transmission services; b) the counterparties to the RPI swaps and Interest rate swaps described in note 13; and c) short term deposits.
 There are no other significant credit exposures to which the Company is exposed.
-The maximum exposure to credit risk at 31 March 2015 is the fair value of all financial assets held by the Company.
-Information relating to the fair value of all financial assets is given above - note 16 (a).
+The maximum exposure to credit risk at 31 March 2017 is the fair value of all financial assets held by the Company.
+Information relating to the fair value of all financial assets is given above - note 17 (a).
 None of the Company's financial assets are past due or impaired.